 About 20 years ago, my husband tricked me into homeschooling.
 I was completely against the idea and thought the few homeschoolers I knew were weird.
 I was convinced I could not educate my own kids either.
 He didn’t care.
 Well, he cared.
 He just knew we were supposed to do it.
 He asked me to try it for one year.
 “If it’s terrible, horrible, no good, and very bad then we can quit.”
-That was almost two decades, and three less kids ago.
-Meet my family:
+That was almost two decades, and three fewer kids ago.

 - Craig and I have been married long enough that our music choices to convince our kids we are ancient.